The Hot Chick: Plot

 In 50 BC, in an Abyssinian castle, Princess Nawa uses a pair of enchanted earrings to escape an arranged marriage by swapping bodies with a slave girl.
 When each woman wears one of the earrings, their bodies are magically swapped while their minds remain in place.

 In a modern-day suburban town in California, Jessica Spencer is the beautiful but mean-spirited "hot chick".
 Her closest friends are April, Keecia and Lulu.
 April is Jessica's best friend, and all four girls are cheerleaders.
-At school one day, Jessica makes fun of an overweight girl named Hildenburg and a Wiccan girl named Eden.
-After that, she and her friends visit the local mall, where Jessica gets her rival Bianca into trouble and finds the earrings in an African-themed store owned by Madame Mambuza.
+At school one day, Jessica pulls a prank on an overweight girl named Hildenburg by having her dress as a cheerleader from a rival school during a pep rally, and makes enemies with a Wiccan girl named Eden.
+After that, she and her friends visit the local mall, where Jessica uses her charm to get free gelato, gets her rival Bianca into trouble by planting merchandise on her to set her up for shoplifting, and finds the earrings in an African-themed store owned by Madame Mambuza.
 The earrings are not for sale, but Jessica steals them anyway.

 Shortly afterward, small-time, 30-year-old criminal Clive Maxtone robs a nearby gas station.
 When Jessica and her friends stop and mistake him for an employee, he services their car to avoid raising suspicion.
 She accidentally drops one of the earrings on the ground, the girls drive away, and Clive picks up the earring.
 In their respective homes that evening, Jessica and Clive put on their earrings.
 When they wake up the next morning, each of them is trapped in the other's body.
 This is especially difficult for Jessica, who has a cheering competition and the senior prom coming up soon.

 After Jessica convinces her friends of who she is, they help her investigate the body swap.
-Hildenburg, Eden and Bianca are all innocent, Hildenburg and Eden join Jessica after she apologizes to them, and Eden finds a picture of the earrings on the internet.
-When the girls return to the African store, Madame Mambuza explains how the earrings work and tells the girls they must find the other earring soon or the change will become permanent until the next full moon.
+Hildenburg, Eden, and Bianca are all innocent, Hildenburg and Eden join Jessica after she apologizes to them, and Eden finds a picture of the earrings on the internet.
+When the girls return to the African store, Madame Mambuza explains how the earrings work and tells the girls they must find the other earring soon or the change will become permanent at the next full moon.
+During this time, Jessica charms and other feminine skills were useless in the mall, and at the local club, Instant Tang, during which she gets in a fight with someone who flirts with Eden, and learns how to urinate while standing.